-- 1. Disconnect the power cord from the workstation. - 2.
-Determine what caused the overload and fix the problem.
-For troubleshooting information, see Diagnostics and troubleshooting on page 52. - 3.
-Reconnect the power cord and restart the workstation.
+- 1. Disconnect the power cord from the workstation. - Determine what caused the overload, and fix the problem.
+For troubleshooting information, see Diagnostics and troubleshooting on page 46. - 3.
+Reconnect the power cord, and restart the workstation.

-When you power off the workstation through the operating system, power consumption falls below what is considered low power consumption but does not reach zero.
-This low power consumption feature extends the life of the power supply.
+When you turn off the workstation through the operating system, power consumption falls below what is considered low power consumption but does not reach zero.
+Power consumption only reaches zero when you unplug the workstation from the power outlet.